kwegorek/complete_react_template/README.md

 ```

 ## Start
-Running `npm run start start-dev` will start the page on the localhost.
+Running `npm run start-dev` will start the page on the localhost.

 ![]()